Alkmene was developed in Germany in the mid-1930s, and has a good quality aromatic flavor, very reminscent of its parent, Cox's Orange Pippin.

-It is quite widely grown in England and Europe, where it is regarded as a good alternative to Cox, being easier to grow and more reliable.
+It is quite widely grown in England and Europe, where it is regarded as a good alternative to Cox, being easier to grow and much more reliable.

 Fill in the form below and we will notify you when Alkmene apple tree is back in stock.